aleksandarkoruga/MetaSequencer/README.md

 - structure can be specified through named sequences or by index
 - polyrhythmic or tactus/pulse based clock

+Clock goes in to the first inlet (phasor or any type of positive monotonic function between [0,1])

 *Work in progress*